kunalkashyap-1/luffy_project/README.md

 The project is about image classification using convolutional neural network.

 ## Prerequisites
-@ Before we start you need these python library installed in your system.
+Before we start you need these python library installed in your system.

-> TensorFlow
+    1.TensorFlow
-> NumPy
+    2.NumPy
-> OpenCV
+    3.OpenCV
-> Gradio
+    4.Gradio

 @ After installing required libraries.
 > download the project in your system.